Sign In / Sign Out

 You can examine the supplemental resources on the internship possibilities Web page for potential summer internships.
 It is recommended that you develop a portfolio of your professional work and update your résumé.

-To discuss the possibilities of an English internship, see the English department writing internship coordinator:
+To discuss the possibilities of an English internship, see the Department of English Director of Internships: